 Marti Estell is the US State Department’s new representative to the TIRF Board of Trustees.
 We welcomed her to our recent Board meeting in White Plains, New York, via Skype.
 She provided the Trustees a report on a new initiative between the US State Department and the TESOL International Association.
 Marti began her post as […]

 Alelo means “tongue” or “language” in Hawaiian.
 Hawaii is a crossroads for languages and cultures throughout the Pacific Rim, and thus is a metaphor for Alelo’s mission.
 Alelo develops computer-based learning products focused on communication skills and cross cultural competencies needed for particular jobs and missions.
 The platform uses social simulations in which learners […]

 Earlier this month on Wednesday, July 12th in São Paulo, Brazil, thanks to Trustee Lorraine de Matos and her wonderful team at the Cultura Inglesa there, we hosted our second “TIRF Event” in Brazil.
-(The first was in 2005, and you can read about it by scrolling down further on this page.)
-The event was [...]
+(The first was in 2005, and you can read about it by clicking here.)
+The event was a panel discussion entitled […]

 We are pleased to announce that TIRF’s commissioned research paper, English at Work: An Analysis of Case Reports about English Language Training for the 21st-century Workforce, by Tony Fitzpatrick and Robert O’Dowd, is now available to download.
 The executive summary of the paper will continue to be available on TIRF’s website as well.
 The edited […]

 For any individual who missed TIRF’s presentation last month at the TESOL Convention, you may now watch the slidecast from the event.
 (In general, a slidecast features a PPT presentation with the speaker’s recorded voice to accompany the slides.)
 The entire presentation, which includes a question-and-answer session at the end of the talk, can be […]